What is BPA?

 Steps to Reducing BPA Exposure

-1. Switch to glass containers instead of plastic.
-Even if a plastic container says “BPA-free” there are other chemicals used instead, so glass is altogether safer.
+- Switch to glass containers instead of plastic.
+Even if a plastic container says “BPA-free” there may be other chemicals used instead, so glass is likely safer.

-2. Say no to receipts.
+- Say no to paper receipts and opt for email or text instead.
 If you work with receipts often, wear gloves.

-3. Limit canned goods.
-Most canned goods can be found in other forms of packaging.
+- Limit canned goods.
+Most goods that are canned can be found in other forms of packaging.

 In health,